Boulder Arts and Culture

 A great way to start your day off is to grab a coffee at the Laughing Goat Coffee House.
 Since it's still early, relax with your cup of coffee while you take a peek at the local artwork.
 This artisan coffeehouse and gallery also features community performances in the evening hours, so if you can, stop back for poetry readings and acoustic music.

 After you catch your morning buzz, head south to the campus of Naropa Institute.
 This liberal arts university is one of the few major accredited Buddhist-inspired universities in North America.
 Sit on the campus lawn where Beat Generation poets Allen Ginsberg and Anne Waldman discussed ideas on founding Naropa's Jack Kerouac School of Disembodied Poetics.

 Head west from Naropa University to the Boulder Dushanbe Teahouse, which is another example of Asian influence in Boulder.
 This beautiful Persian teahouse was given to the city of Boulder by its sister city, Dushanbe, Tajikistan.
 Be sure to notice the intricately carved cedar columns and colorfully painted ceiling while you sip a spicy chai or one of dozens of tea flavors.

 When you've finished admiring the art and enjoying your cup of tea, wander next door to the Boulder Museum of Contemporary Art.
 BMoCA is dedicated to the presentation of dynamic art of our time through the works of local and regional talents.
 Beyond the museum's exhibits, BMoCA also holds educational classes and monthly evening events.

 After you wrap up your lunch, it's time to visit a few galleries.
 Boulder is home to hundreds of artists, and finding their work in this town isn't difficult.
 You could spend all day perusing galleries, so get going!
-A great way to visit a lot of Boulder's galleries is to start at 11th and Pearl St. and head east.
-Look out for Smith Klein, Art Mart, Boulder Arts & Crafts, 15th Street Studio, Art & Soul and Mary Williams Fine Art.
+Head to Smith Klein, Art Mart, R Gallery, 15th Street Studio, Art & Soul and Mary Williams Fine Art.